Within the US 48 states, you get FAST, FREE SHIPPING on every order. Orders ship out the next business day.

 *Product must be in original packaging in new condition.
 See our full return policy, including for those outside the US 48, by clicking here.

-Higher Hangers are available in 2 premium styles.
-Black velvet coated (non-slip) slimline, and clean, luxurious white HDF wood, both with chrome metal hooks.
+Higher Hangers are available in 3 premium styles with a 4th onthe way.
+Slimline black velvet coated (non-slip), Slippery Black Plastic Slimline with no velvet flocking, and clean, luxurious white HDF wood, all with chrome metal hooks.

 Absolutely.
 The design was maximized to save space but allow just enough room for shirt collars so Higher Hangers could be used for every type of clothing.
 Here’s an in-depth explanation.